La5tella/phys-engine-test/README.md

 **void debug_vel(particle_t\* part);**

-Prints the velocity and acceleration of one particle.
-Should only be used if one particle is in the system.
+Prints the velocity and acceleration of one particle. [!NOTE] Should only be used if one particle is in the system.

 **void reflect_particle_velocity(particle_t\* part1, particle_t\* part2);**